dougbutner/web-4/README.md

 **Provable Identity** is now possible as suggested in this manifesto through the maturity of the biometric secrets.
 Standards are being created to

 **Phase Four**
 **Information entropy** is added to the systems where it can be of use.
+F as the amount of ener .